gsndr/AIDA/README.md

-# Auto-encoding-basedAnomaly  Detection  for IntrusionDetection   via   ClAssification (AIDA)
+# Auto-encoding-based anomaly detection for Intrusion Detection via clAssification (AIDA)

 The repository contains code refered to the work: